A Volunteer for Life

 Linking community service to academic learning is a hallmark of a McKendree University education.
 The University believes volunteerism promotes intellectual development, a sense of social responsibility and active citizenship.
-One of the easiest ways to get involved is through weekly volunteer opportunities offered by the Center for Public Service (CPS) on campus.
+One of the easiest ways to get involved is through weekly volunteer opportunities offered by the Lyn Huxford Center for Community Service (CPS) on campus.

 Among the most popular is Bridge the Divide, directed by David and Cortland Hendrick at Cornerstone Farms in St. Jacob, Ill.
 The non-profit organization provides opportunities for children with special needs to ride and help care for horses at no cost.
 For children with Down’s syndrome, autism or cerebral palsy, the experience can be meaningful, therapeutic and sometimes lifechanging.

 Bridge the Divide operates year round, giving over 130 free lessons each month.
 The organization relies heavily on volunteer help - much of it from college students.